The older we get, the more we appreciate a good friend.

 For background info – I’m a professional writer with a passion for writing poetry in my (sparse) spare time.

-I’m publishing my newest book, titled ‘How to soften into Motherhood in a hardened world’ in January 2023, which is a compilation of motherhood experiences, poetry, and health & well-being recommendations.
+I’m publishing my newest book, titled ‘How to soften into Motherhood in a hardened world’ in the Summer of 2023, which is a compilation of motherhood experiences, poetry, and good living.

 Think of it as a modern-day motherhood bible!